24 APR 2025

 DIY Wine rack with wine glasses

 Cut circular holes into a vertical pallet section to hold wine bottles horizontally.
-Below, attach hooks to hang glasses.
+Attach hooks below to hang glasses.
 You can mount it on the wall in the kitchen or dining area.

 Finish it with wood stain for a sleek, polished look or paint it for a playful, artsy vibe.